 Step 4: Enroll in the Xbox Insider program.

-To download Minecraft RTX, you need to register in the Xbox Insider program.
+To download Minecraft RTX, register in the Xbox Insider program.
 Open the Windows Store and install the free Xbox Insider Hub insider app.
 It is now in beta.

 Launch the app and if you’re not an Xbox Insider member, press the Join button and follow the on-screen instructions to sign up.